Tabard IT can help when it comes to computer maintenance support.

 You can also run Windows Disk Cleanup Manager – select Start / Run… and type CLEANMGR, then press Enter.
 Follow the prompts to remove any temporary files.
 If you don’t see the Run… menu, you can simply press the Windows key & the R key simultaneously.
 This should be done once a month, or if your machine seems to be running slowly.
 If the problem persists, please call Tabard IT for a quote on a general cleanup, more RAM memory or a larger hard drive.

-To improve overall performance and startup times, you should avoid placing large files on the desktop, or setting high resolution pictures for your wallpaper.
+To improve overall performance and startup times, you should avoid placing large files on the desktop, running unnecessary software or setting high resolution pictures for your wallpaper.

 Email archiving can improve the performance of Outlook, and should be automatically prompted every once in a while.
 If you would like to perform this more frequently, then go into Outlook and select Tools / Options / Other / Auto Archive.
 From here you can change the frequency and location of the archive.